 12.1.
-If a Ward Member of a Ward that the proposed development would impact upon wishes an application to be dealt with by the Planning Committee (rather than by the Head of Planning and Development under delegated powers) he/she must notify the Head of Planning and
+If a Ward Member of a Ward that the proposed development would impact upon wishes an application to be dealt with by the Planning Committee (rather than by the Head of Development Management under delegated powers) they must notify the Head of Development Management in writing within 21 days of the date of the weekly list advising them of the application.

-- Development in writing within 21 days of the date of the weekly list advising him/her of the application. - 12.2.
-When so doing, the Member shall offer his or her views on the application, but if the Member is a member of the Planning Committee they should ensure that they have not pre-determined the application. - 12.3.
+- 12.2.
+When so doing, the Member shall offer their views on the application, but if the Member is a member of the Planning Committee they should ensure that they have not pre-determined the application. - 12.3.
 The application shall only be referred to the Planning Committee (unless for other reasons delegated authority cannot be exercised) if determination of the application would differ from the Member's views. - 12.4.
 Additionally, if a Member or Parish Council requests that an application is determined by Committee, that Member or Parish Council should attend the Committee to address the planning issues they have raised.